EvanHuang7/ai-tools/README.md

 - **Verifying auto-deployment for Clusters**, you can push a new commit to GitHub by editing any `frontend UI text` and check if new K8s pods created or check if there is a deployment process in kluctl web ui.

 📌 Note: You can **ONLY** see the `Reconciliation State` time of application is updated in kluctl web ui, **but there is NO** new pod created in K8s because K8s did not find out any changes of existing deployments, so it skip creating new pods.

+- Follow the same steps in **⭐ Error & Solution after App Deployment with GitOps in Staging Env** subsection to resolve the deployment error in **Production environment cluster**.

 ## <a name="set-up-ci-cd-in-docker">🔁🐳 GCE(GCP) VM: Set up CI&CD for App Deployment in Docker</a>